-Pile on the lip gloss, hike up that skirt, and get ready to rock that bad reputation, because Abe Sylvia’s Dirty Girl is headed to Netflix on May 9.
+Pile on the lip gloss, hike up that skirt, and rock that bad reputation, because Abe Sylvia’s Dirty Girl headed to Netflix last year.
 Set in 1987, the story follows Danielle (Juno Temple) – the high school “dirty girl” – as she runs away from her bad reputation with her chubby bud Clarke, a bag of flour called Joan, and a Walkman full of glorious 80s tunes.

 American Psycho (2000)

 While Bret Easton Ellis was not the biggest fan of Mary Harron’s adaptation, American Psycho is a masterpiece in its own right.
 Starring Christian Bale (The Dark Knight) as the last man on Earth you’d want between your legs, the film offers a hyperbolic portrait into the sadistically sinister nature of American yuppy culture.

 The Coen Brothers (No Country For Old Men) absolutely triumphed with this neo-noir dark comedy crime film, about Jerry Lundegaard’s (William H. Macy) inept crime we witness crumble to pieces due to his henchmen’s bungling and the persistent police work of the friggin’ pregnant “Minnesota nice” Marge Gunderson (Frances McDormand).

 Combining coming-of-age themes with time travel and Jake Gyllenhaal (Nightcrawler) as a troubled teenager plagued by visions of a dude in a sinister looking rabbit suit, the 80s setting of Donnie Darko worked perfectly as the backdrop for this modern-day tragedy, making good use of the soundtrack with gems such as Echo and the Bunnymen’s “The Killing Moon” and “Love Will Tear Us Apart” by Joy Division.